jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 [*Update Condition*: Describes what to do when a containing resource is changed.], [*Client Control*: Describes the amount of freedom a client has when trying to save a resource.]
 )
+#IRT["Not sure what you mean by saving in save condition."]

 We will first describe two simple flows, the creation, and the modification of an @rdf resource.
 This should provide an idea of what @sgv tries to accomplish without going into all the details first.